-- (a) As used in Secs.
-31-237g-1 to 31-237g-60 of these regulations inclusive, unless the context clearly indicates otherwise: - (1) "Acting Chairman" means the person serving as Chairman in the absence of the Chairman of the Board of Review. - (2) "Address" means mailing address. - (3) "Administrator" means the Commissioner of the Connecticut Labor Department whose address is 200 Folly Brook Boulevard, Wethersfield, Connecticut 06109, and his designated representatives. - (4) "Agent State" means any state in which an individual files a claim for unemployment compensation benefits against another state. - (5) "Aggrieved" means that the given party's interests with regard to the Unemployment Compensation laws are affected by the decision in question. - (6) "Amicus Curiae" means a person, organization or entity permitted to participate in a proceeding of potentially significant precedential value, for purposes of advocating the interests of a constituency which stands to be significantly affected by the decision issued in such proceeding or availing the Appeals Division of specialized knowledge or expertise on the subject involved in such proceeding. - (7) "Appeals Division" means the Employment Security Appeals Division of the Connecticut Labor Department consisting of the Board of Review, the Referees and all supporting staff employed in the Appeals Division for discharge of the Appeals Divisions' responsibilities set forth in these regulations and the Connecticut General Statutes. - (8) "Attorney" means an attorney-at-law admitted to the Connecticut Bar. - (9) "Authorized Agent" means any individual, organization or business that is, pursuant to Section 31-237g-11(b) of these regulations, duly authorized by a party to represent such party in a proceeding before the Appeals Division, or that is required to register with the board pursuant to Sections 31-272-1 to 31-272-18 of the Regulations of Connecticut State Agencies. - (10) "Board" means the Employment Security Board of Review.

-- (11) "Chairman" means the Chairman of the Employment Security Board of Review, whose address is 38 Wolcott Hill Road, Wethersfield, Connecticut 06109. - (12) "Chief Referee" means the Chief Referee of the Referee Section. - (13) "Employment Security Division" means the Employment Security Division of the Connecticut Labor Department.
+- (a) As used in [Secs.]
+Sections 31-237g-1 to 31-237g-60, inclusive, of [these regulations inclusive] the Regulations of Connecticut State Agencies, unless the context clearly indicates otherwise: - (1) "Acting [Chairman] Chairperson" means the person serving as [Chairman] Chairperson in the absence of the [Chairman] Chairperson of the Board of Review. - (2) "Address" means the United States Postal Service mailing address or the electronic address designated by a party for receipt of Appeals Division notices. - (3) "Administrator" means the Commissioner of the Connecticut Labor Department whose address is 200 Folly Brook Boulevard, Wethersfield, Connecticut 06109, and [his] the Commissioner's designated representatives. - (4) "Agent State" means any state in which an individual files a claim for unemployment compensation benefits against another state. - (5) "Aggrieved" means that the given party's interests with regard to the Unemployment Compensation laws are affected by the decision in question. - (6) "Amicus [Curiae] curiae" means a person, organization or entity permitted to participate in a proceeding of potentially significant precedential value, for purposes of advocating the interests of a constituency which stands to be significantly affected by the decision issued in such proceeding or availing the Appeals Division of specialized knowledge or expertise on the subject involved in such proceeding. - (7) "Appeals Division" means the Employment Security Appeals Division of the Connecticut Labor Department consisting of the Board of Review, the Referees and all supporting staff employed in the Appeals Division for discharge of the Appeals [Divisions'] Division's responsibilities set forth in [these regulations] the Regulations of Connecticut State Agencies and the Connecticut General Statutes. - (8) "Attorney" means an attorney-at-law admitted to the Connecticut Bar. - (9) "Authorized [Agent] agent" means any individual, organization or business that is, pursuant to Section 31-237g-11(b) of [these regulations] the Regulations of Connecticut State Agencies, duly authorized by a party to represent such party in a proceeding before the Appeals Division, or that is required to register with the board pursuant to Sections 31-272-1 to 31-272-18 of the Regulations of Connecticut State Agencies. - (10) "Board" means the Employment Security Board of Review. - (11) "[Chairman] Chairperson" means the [Chairman] Chairperson of the Employment Security Board of Review, whose address is 38 Wolcott Hill Road, Wethersfield, Connecticut 06109. - (12) "Chief Referee" means the [Chief Referee of the] Director of the Employment Security